pytorch/tutorials/prototype_source/semi_structured_sparse.rst

         if isinstance(module, nn.Linear) and "layer" in fqn ]

-The first step for pruning the model is to insert paramtterizations for masking the weights of the model.
+The first step for pruning the model is to insert paramterizations for masking the weights of the model.
 This is done by the prepare step.
 Anytime we try to access the ``.weight`` we will get ``mask * weight`` instead.

 .. code:: python